Last Updated on March 12, 2026 by Ewen Finser

 In the end, my recommendation always comes down to balancing complexity, functionality, cost, and scalability.
 Stampli remains a solid choice for many businesses, but exploring alternatives is crucial to confirm you have the optimal fit for your operations.

 For clients requiring robust international capabilities, Tipalti shines.
 For tech-savvy enterprises needing ACH API solutions, Dwolla is often ideal.
-If your business heavily depends on QuickBooks, their native Bill Pay offering integrates smoothly.
+If your business already heavily depends on QuickBooks, their native Bill Pay offering integrates smoothly.
 Bill.com and AvidXchange provide scalable options for larger companies or those with complex accounts payable processes.
 Airbase combines expense management and payments in a comprehensive suite.

 Yet, for the majority of my clients—especially small-to-medium-sized businesses who prioritize simplicity, cost-efficiency, and intuitive usability—Melio consistently edges out the competition.